jesusgraterol/linked-lists-top/README.md

 # Linked Lists

-This repository the submission for [The Odin Project: Linked Lists](https://www.theodinproject.com/lessons/javascript-linked-lists).
+This repository is the submission for [The Odin Project: Linked Lists](https://www.theodinproject.com/lessons/javascript-linked-lists).